Jayshil/stark/docs/user/intro.rst

 the best-fitted PSF (rather, pixel sampled estimate, :code:`psf_frame`) and optimal spectrum.
 One can subtract this synthetic frame from the data frame to find residual frame which is an important diagnostic tool.

-additionally, :code:`stark` also provides some functions to perform a background subtraction and tracing the spectrum.
+Additionally, :code:`stark` also provides some functions to perform a background subtraction and tracing the spectrum.
 Please see the API documentation for more details on this.